KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/creating-and-distributing-a-new-komodo-smart-chain.md

 Previously, the entrepreneur at this point would have been required to go through a centralized ICO process.

 This could have required several cumbersome and possibly dangerous steps.
-For example, the entrepreneur would begin gathering cryptocurrencies from their audience to personally hold in escrow while the process of matching purchases to the new blockchain coin were verified.
+For example, the entrepreneur would begin gathering cryptocurrencies from their audience to personally hold in escrow before the process of matching purchases to the new blockchain coin were conducted.
+Till distribution of the new blockchain coin is actually done, the purchasers have to trust the issuer.

 To distribute these coins, the entrepreneur had two primary options.
 They could have created and distributed a digital software wallet capable of holding the entrepreneur’s coins.
-This would require their audience to download the software.
 The entrepreneur would then have to send all the appropriate coins to each wallet address, according to the process they established during their ICO.
+This process maybe error prone as the issuer either has to do it manually or write a custom program to do it.

-Or, the entrepreneur would have to make formal arrangements with another service to manage this process, such as with a centralized exchange.
-This would require a successful negotiation with this third party, likely paying fees as a part of the agreement.

-The entrepreneur would then be required to act within the centralized exchange’s arbitrary framework.
+Or, the entrepreneur would have to make formal arrangements with another service to manage this process, such as with a centralized exchange and then be required to act within the centralized exchange’s arbitrary framework.

 The centralized ICO process can be arduous and, at times, disastrous.